alejandro-pedrazaaa/Fetch-Rewards-Form-Excercise/README.md

-# Fetch-Rewards-Form-Excercise
+# Fetch Rewards User Creation Form

-[Click here](https://alejandro-pedrazaaa.github.io/Fetch-Rewards-User-Creation-Form/) to visit and interact with this application.
+[Click here](https://alejandro-pedrazaaa.github.io/Fetch-Rewards-User-Creation-Form/) to visit and interact with this webpage.
-# Project Title

-One Paragraph of the project description

-Initially appeared on
-[gist](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).
-But the page cannot open anymore so that is why I have moved it here.
+### What is this webpage?

+This webpage contains a user creation form and the aesthetic are inspired by [Fetch Rewards](https://www.fetchrewards.com/).
+The webpage checks if the user information that the user provided is correct.
+If the information is not, the user is prompted to check what fields are incorrect and fix them.
+Once all of the fields have valid information, the user is notified and the information is "sent" as an object to the API

 ## Getting Started